Noise Levels in Ingrams Corner, East Providence, RI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Ingrams Corner

 Average noise levels for Ingrams Corner residents, grouped by direction from the center of Ingrams Corner.
-Northern Ingrams Corner carries the highest population-weighted average; Southern Ingrams Corner carries the lowest.
-Just 26% of residents in Southern Ingrams Corner live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern Ingrams Corner.
+The highest population-weighted average is in northwestern Ingrams Corner; the lowest is in western Ingrams Corner, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Ingrams Corner